CF Talavera de la Reina: History

 In 2011, Club de Fútbol Talavera de la Reina was founded by the merge of two clubs, CF Talavera and Real Talavera CD.

 The club won Tercera División, Group 18 in the 2016–2017 season and promoted to Segunda División B.

 At the end 2021–22 season, Talavera was relegated to newly fourth division, Segunda División RFEF.
 But 3 months later, Talavera filling Internacional de Madrid place in third division who was resigned from competition due economic problems.

+After two seasons in Segunda RFEF/Segunda Federación, the team won promotion to Primera Federación in June 2025.